dart-lang/site-www/src/language/class-modifiers.md

 ## `sealed`

-Use the `sealed` modifier to define a class that **cannot be constructed, extended, or implementated** outside of the library where the class is defined.
+Use the `sealed` modifier to define a class that **cannot be constructed, extended, or implemented** outside of the library where the class is defined.

 The purpose of the `sealed` modifier is to enable [_exhaustiveness checking_][] for switch cases.